dvarilek/filament-table-select/README.md

 <br>

 ### Closing After Selection
 After confirmation, the modal closes by default.
-To keep it open, use the `shuoldCloseAfterSelection()`:
+To keep it open, use the `shouldCloseAfterSelection()`:

 ```php
 use Dvarilek\FilamentTableSelect\Components\Form\TableSelect;